butla/bultrowicz.com/cv/curriculum_vitae.en.md

 EuroPython 2015 talk. https://youtu.be/WYXkpiaGBms

 A a collection of tips and practices that allow to have a successful microservices-based project.
 Concerns development, testing and work organization.
-There's a slight focus on Python.

 ## Education